Kesuaheli/Vegancraft/README.md

 ![pumpkin pie recipe](images/recipe_pumpkin_pie.png)

 The **Honey Block** got an *additional recipe*!
-You are now able to craft a slime block by surrounding a slime block with 4 orange dye like this:
+You are now able to craft a honey block by surrounding a slime block with 4 orange dye like this:

 ![honey block recipe](images/recipe_honey_block.png)